marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 27. What is a service that writes to a database and communicates to other services?

 An Application Programming Interface or API that allows people to interact directly with back-end-like services.

+28. What type of underlying technology allows for microservices to become scalable and have redundancy?